Length 5.3 km (3.3 miles), terrain: a few light hills

 London Running Routes:

 Best London Running Routes: Overview

 3-Parks Route: Hyde Park, Green Park, St. James' Park

 For more running routes, see Route List.

-Here's a nice run if you're staying in the Bayswater area of London: a loop through the elegant Notting Hill neighborhood and Holland Park.
+Here's a nice run if you're staying in the Bayswater area of London: a loop through the elegant Notting Hill neighborhood and nearby Holland Park.
 Notting Hill is an interesting mix of Georgian-style homes and the famous street market along Portobello Road.
-And nearby Holland Park adds some nice green-space to the run, immersing you in some nature, which is a real life-saver in busy London.
+And an added loop through Holland Park adds some nice green-space to the run, immersing you in some soothing nature, which is a real life-saver in busy London.
 Without a dose of nature each day, London can soon exhaust any visitor.
 This run is pretty much an even mix of busy streets, quiet neighborhoods and parkland trails.

 |Elegant homes in Notting Hill|

 We'll start the run at Notting Hill Gate, close to many hotels, and it's a stop on the Central-, District- and Circle tube lines, so it's easy to get to.